 Mississippi is the birthplace of America's music, home of literary and artistic legends.
 The cradle of the Civil Rights movement, battleground of the Civil War, land of catfish and tamales.
 It is paradise for adventurers and centre stage for round-the-clock entertainment and year-round play.

-For travellers and tourists around the world, from states far away and right in their backyard, the invitation is always open and there's a place on every one of the front porches to find your true south in Mississippi.
+For travellers and tourists around the world, the invitation is always open and there's a place on every one of the front porches to find your true south in Mississippi.
 It might be in one of the true towns like Oxford, Greenwood or Canton that embody the heart and soul of true Southern culture in all its rich and varied expressions.
 Head for the bright lights on the horizon and take in the non-stop action, star studded entertainment and luxuries of one of the nation's leading casino destinations at Tunica or the Mississippi Gulf Coast.